OMSMASNE/edx-cs50-web-programming-project-2/README.md

 * All the registered users can be seen in the ACTIVE USERS section.

 * The user also has an option to delete his message.
-The user needs to select the message(s) which the user wants to delete and press the DELETE MESSAGE button
+The user needs to select the message(s) which the user wants to delete and press the DELETE MESSAGE button.

 A footer is also shown on index (homepage) page, displaying the name of the creator of this project and short information about the project.